-It is for these reasons that La Revue de Vin de France has singled out Damien Laureau as “Undoubtably the future star of Savennieres.”
+It is for these reasons that La Revue de Vin de France has singled out Damien Laureau as “Undoubtedly the future star of Savennieres.”
 Working out of a tiny shed, Damien Laureau is not exactly what one would call a “typical” Savennières winemaker.
 Fruit extracts and other non-synthetic treatments are used on the vines in place of harsh chemicals, and quite frankly, you can tell it just by looking at the vineyards.
-They feel alive, with wildlife and indigenous plants sharing the space with Damien’s healthy vines of Chenin Blanc.
+They feel alive, with wildlife and indigenous plants sharing the space with Damien’s healthy Chenin Blanc vines.
 Damien, along with a few other young growers, is starting to experiment with harvesting just when the grapes turn yellow (instead of the traditional Savennieres “green grapes”) to take advantage of the richness that the sun brings.
 At the same time, he is careful not to pick too late as he wants to avoid a high level of botrytis in the harvest.
 As a result, the wines are a beautiful balance of richness, concentration, lively acidity, and length.
-Yields are quite low (an average of 35 hl/ha is quite common while most harvest at around 50 hl/ha.)
+Yields are quite low (an average of 35 hl/ha is quite common, while most harvest at around 50 hl/ha.)